nanaessandoh/FPGA-Digital-Clock/README.md

 *  KEY(0) will asynchronously reset the clock to 00:00:00.
 *  KEY(2) will asynchronously set the hour to the time currently set on switches SW(7 downto 0) and reset the seconds to zero.
 *  KEY(3) will asynchronously set the minutes to the time currently set on switches SW(7 downto 0) and reset the seconds to zero.

+A Structure of the design is  layout

+    .
+    ├── ...
+    ├── Digital Clock            # Top Level Entity
+    │   ├── Count2.vhdl          # HR1 - Counts from 0-2
+    │   ├── Count3.vhdl          # HR0 - Counts from 0-9 when HR1 is 0 or 1 and 0-3 when HR is 2
+    │   ├── Count5.vhdl          # MIN1 - Counts from 0-9
+    │   ├── Count9.vhdl          # MIN0 - Counts from 0-9
+    │   ├── Count5S.vhdl         # SEC1 - Counts from 0-9
+    │   ├── Count9S.vhdl         # SEC0 - Counts from 0-9
+    │   └── Count1S              # Generates a control signal every 1 second
+    └── ...